Hubble Space Telescope Confirms Huge Comet With 85-Mile-Wide 'Dirty Snowball' Nucleus

-NASA's Hubble Space Telescope team likens comets to dirty snowballs with spectacular multimillion-mile-long tails.
+NASA's Hubble Space Telescope team likens comets to dirty snowballs with spectacular tails many millions of miles long.
 Comets look fuzzy, but they have a packed nucleus of ice and dust.
-Hubble has now confirmed the largest comet nucleus ever discovered, a stunner of a snowball that could be 85 miles (137 kilometers) across.
+Hubble has now confirmed the largest comet nucleus ever discovered, and it could be 85 miles (137 kilometers) across.

 Hubble is a joint project of NASA and the European Space Agency.
 It often gazes at distant galaxies, but scientists were able to use it to help measure the nucleus of comet C/2014 UN271 (Bernardinelli-Bernstein).
 It's a whopper.
 An absolute unit, about 50 times larger than most known comet nuclei.